mmoollllee/nuxt-starter-template/README.md

 # Credits
 Thanks to [GigaHierz](https://github.com/GigaHierz) for helping prepare this repo and her feedback!

-Thanks to [HF Media](https://hfmedia.de/) for the stunning placeholder video Thanks to [myself](https://github.com/mmoollllee) for the placeholder images
+Thanks to [HF Media](https://hfmedia.de/) for the stunning placeholder video.

+Thanks to [myself](https://github.com/mmoollllee) for the placeholder images.